The Optical Tube of Starblast 4.5 EQ

 Aftermarket Accessory Recommendations

-and Meade’s single-axis drive (which are identical) both work for simple single-axis tracking.
-If you want to get fancy, the Orion EQ-1M unit (which costs a substantial portion as much as the entire telescope) allows you to slew the telescope in right ascension back and forth with the push of a button, and adjust the rate for sidereal or lunar tracking speeds.
+Additionally, the EQ-1 is compatible with a motor drive.
+Celestron’s single-axis motor drive is designed for simple single-axis tracking.
+If you want to get fancy, the Orion EQ-1M unit (which costs a substantial portion of the price of the entire telescope) allows you to slew the telescope in right ascension back and forth with the push of a button, and adjust the rate for sidereal or lunar tracking speeds.
 The drive is battery-powered and will offer at least semi-accurate tracking.

 Compare to skyhawk 1145p?
 Will skyhawk do better on planetary due to it longer focal lenght?
 Should i consider buying 3x barlow to improve planetary viewing?
 Sorry no more question hehe